An official website of the United States government

 In maintaining its environmental management system (EMS), MCAS Miramar continuously identifies federal, state, local, DOD, DON, Marine Corps, and installation-level requirements that are applicable to its practices and environmental programs.

-Information regarding these requirements is made available to personnel operating aboard MCAS Miramar primarily through Environmental Compliance and Protection Standard Operating Procedure (ECPSOP) (Individual ECPSOPs are found at relevant program pages in this website.)
-These ECPSOPs include applicable organizational and environmental compliance policies and procedures and establish environmental program roles and responsibilities to instruct program personnel on how to comply with the requirements.
-MCAS Miramar disseminates ECPSOPs principally through this website and, when necessary, directly to appropriate personnel operating aboard MCAS Miramar.
+Information regarding these requirements is made available to personnel operating aboard MCAS Miramar primarily through Environmental Compliance and Protection Standard Operating Procedure (ECPSOP) (Individual Practice Environmental SOPs (ESOP) are found at relevant program pages in this website.)
+These ESOPs include applicable organizational and environmental compliance policies and procedures and establish environmental program roles and responsibilities to instruct program personnel on how to comply with the requirements.
+MCAS Miramar disseminates ESOPs principally through this website and, when necessary, directly to appropriate personnel operating aboard MCAS Miramar.

 Reference(s):